-Have you tried transferring a file to an external storage device like a SD/microSD card, USB flash drive or external hard drive and got this error message – “The file is too large for destination file system“?
-You might have wondered why this happened and what caused this error despite having ample amount of space on your storage device.
+Have you tried transferring a file to an external storage device like an SD/microSD card, USB flash drive, or external hard drive and got this error message – “The file is too large for destination file system“?
+You might have wondered why this happened and what caused this error despite having an ample amount of space on your storage device.

 This error happens when the file you’re trying to transfer exceeds the maximum file size limit for a specific format.
 The most common default type of format used for most USB drives is FAT32 which has a maximum file size limit of only 4GB.
 If you’re having issues transferring files to your USB drives or external hard drives because of the “File is too large for destination file system” error, don’t worry because today we’re gonna help you solve this problem.
 There are different options and solutions for different scenarios.

-Once the large file has been split into smaller files, you can proceed to transferring the files one at a time into your storage device.
+Once the large file has been split into smaller files, you can proceed to transfer the files one at a time into your storage device.